djlevylab/trembling-hand-unraveled/README.md

 The code was run and tested on MATLAB 2021b edition, Windows 11.
 ## Installation guide
 Install MATLAB 2020b or later.
-Install the Deep Learning Toolbox and the Symbolic Math Toolbox.
+<br>Install the Deep Learning Toolbox and the Symbolic Math Toolbox.
 ## Demo
 To extract the mouse features from mouse tracking data, run the script located at mouse_features_code_package\main.m using MATLAB’s interface.
 - Input: see directories mouse_features_code_package\data\Main task\Trial_level_data_and_parameters, mouse_features_code_package\data\Main task\Mouse_tracking